-EMS OLMC is available 24 hours a day, 7 days a week for all EMS practitioners throughout the province, however if the clinician has already made contact with another physician regarding the patient's current presentation (family or palliative physician), it may be of benefit for EMS to maintain continuity of care with that physician.
-EMS and the clinician will decide who is the most appropriate to call based on their zone's capacity.
+EMS OLMC is available 24 hours a day, 7 days a week for all EMS practitioners throughout the province.
+If the clinician has already made contact with another physician regarding the patient's current presentation (family or palliative physician), it may be of benefit for EMS to maintain continuity of care with that physician (instead of calling OLMC).
+Ultimately, EMS and the clinician will decide who is the most appropriate to call based on their zone's capacity.